Electrophoretic Ink, explained.

 Three Pigment Ink System

 Spectra is our 3-pigment ink offering, engineered specifically for Electronic Shelf Labels (ESL).
-It works similiarly to dual pigment system, in that we apply a charge to our pigments, and to a top and bottom electrode to facilitate movement.
+It works similarly to dual pigment system, in that we apply a charge to our pigments, and to a top and bottom electrode to facilitate movement.
 However, Spectra is utilizing a microcup ink structure.

 Click here for more detail on how Spectra works.